Meno Martha International Menopause Directory

 DotS the definition of high cholesterol may vary.
 In High Cholesterol – Symptoms, Causes & Levels: High Cholesterol Explained the BHF’s definition is:

 “High cholesterol means that you have too much cholesterol in your blood.
 There are many things that can cause this.
-If you don’t take steps to lower high cholesterol, it can increase your risk of heart attack and stroke”.8
+If you do not take steps to lower high cholesterol, it can increase your risk of heart attack and stroke”.8

 Symptoms